The 3 Best Fondue Recipes (Both Savory and Sweet)

 - 1/2 cup (125ml) cream

-- *Optional* 2 tbsp (40ml) brandy, or whiskey, or Baileys, or any liqueur you like
+- *Optional* 2 tablespoons (40ml) brandy, or whiskey, or Baileys, or any liqueur you like

 - Break the Toblerone into the triangles.
 You might want to get multiple small bars so that the triangles are smaller and easier to melt.